Conifer Pyrometrics Modelling System

 FuelDash (online or Desktop) is a dashboard and calculator that has a been an important ConPyro conceptual tool from day one (see Perrakis et al. 2020, linked below) and is also a great introduction and training tool for ConPyro .
 It was developed based on FuelGraph, a similar tool for the FBP System.

 On its own, FuelDash is a graphing tool that shows fire type and equilibrium ROS and allows for a quick visual representation of what happens to fire behaviour when fuel structure or weather inputs (raw weather or indices) change.
 This makes it idea for developing hazard reduction fuel treatments, as the different inputs can be adjusted manually to show immediately how ROS and fire type change.
+It also contains some related calculators, which produce quantitative outputs that can be easier to report than the graph results.
 As this is a rich field for new research findings and developments, there remains much room for progress, but I’m proud of how easily and readily FuelDash shows some of the nuances of fuel treatment design.

 FuelDash – online: Shiny app